 All carbs are not same in triggering insulin.
 Fast carbs as sugar, bread, etc., trigger fast secretion of this hormone.
 Slow carbs cause slower secretion – beans, lentils, peas, sweet potatoes. (“Fast” and “slow” pertains to the speed with which carbs are broken down in body.
 Greater speed = greater response or this hormone.)

 Fruits contain sugar, but if you consume them whole (not juiced) and not in great amounts, they won’t cause great insulin response.
 They contain dietary fiber which is actually the most complex carb.
 Fiber is not absorbed in the body and is disposed of, and so it does not have caloric value.
 Fiber slows down the sugar breakdown and thus causes lower insulin response.
 Eat your fruit whole.
+Dietary fiber is irreplaceable in a hormonally beneficial diet.
+Green salads are a great source of dietary fiber.

 Nevertheless, this subdivision of slow and fast carbs doesn’t mean that slow carbs don’t make you fat and don’t reduce growth hormone.

-As you take carbs during the day, you go into a state in which the body has as less a reason to use fats as a source i.e fuel for energy.
+As you take carbs during the day, you go into a state in which the body has as less a reason to use fats as a source i.e. fuel for energy.

 But if for example, you take 40 grams fast carbs at once, you’ll stop the fat burning for energy, because well, you have fresh, ready sugary energy.